 One often reads in the USA hunting media the reference to Africa "plains game" as opposite to "dangerous game".
 Fact is, Cape buffalo and white rhino being grazers are in fact plains game although both species are so widepread that they also occur in the dense savannah bushveld.
 The majority of the antelope species listed below occur in the dense savannah of the "bushveld", which also is elephant, lion, leopard and black rhino habitat.
 The true inhabitants of the Karoo, Free State and Kalahari plains are the springbok, blesbok, gemsbok, black wildebeest, eland, and blue wildebeest - although the latter three also occur in dense savannah habitat.

-We like to think that this is the real hunting of Africa - what we all grew up with here.
+We like to think that the many species of antelope is the real hunting of Africa - what we all grew up with.
 The abundance of and variety of non dangerous game is what makes Africa unique.
-As much as The Big Five is touted as the epitome of African hunting we believe the sheer variety of our non dangerous Savannah game is what "Hunting Africa" really is about.
+As much as The Big Five is touted as the epitome of African hunting we believe the sheer variety of our non dangerous savannah game is what "Hunting Africa" really is about.

 Look at the astonishing list of what South African meat and trophy hunters have available as a matter of course:

 Red and grey duiker.
 Springbok.
 Blesbok.
 Bontebok.
 Impala.
 Bushbuck.
 Grey rhebok.
 Reedbuck.
 Mountain reedbuck (or "Rooi-ribbok", related to the reedbuck).
 Red hartebeest.
 Tsessebe (the fastest ungulate in Africa).
 Zebra.
 Black wildebeest.
 Blue wildebeest.
 Nyala.
 Kudu.
 Gemsbok.
 Roan.
 Sable.
 Waterbuck.
 Eland (The heaviest antelope on earth).
 Warthog.
 Bushpig.